jsalonen/yle-api/README.md

 Client for YLE API (<http://developer.yle.fi/>).

-**This library is still very much in prototyping stage so anything can still change.**
+**UNSTABLE.
+This library is still very much in its early stages.
+Anything can still change.**

 ## Installing